Certora/Tutorials/12.Lesson_Arrays/README.md

 # Reasoning over arrays
-In this chapter we will review the pitfalls and different methods of handling arrays.
+In this chapter we will review the pitfalls and different methods verifying invariants over array.

 ## 1. Basic
+Here we show that taking a naive approach will often fail.
 Consider the `Array` contract in [Array.sol](1.Basic/Array.sol), and its specification in [Array.spec](1.Basic/Array.spec).